pc-guru91/Advanced-Regression-Techniques/README.md

   ![neighborhood](https://user-images.githubusercontent.com/38479244/40111838-ee70a3ac-58b8-11e8-8b11-274cb7c31e2d.png)

+ #### MSSubClass

 ## 4. Feature Engineering
-This section is crucial to machine learning.
+This section is critical in optimizing predictive models.
 Now, we will figure out how we can discover stronger variables that would explain more information about the dataset than the ones we already have.
-First, we will try to build new features

 ## 5. Data Pre-Processing
   ### 5.1 Removing highly correlated variables